oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

       supported on Windows 7.
 Similar steps shown above for ``DPI-1047`` may help.

-    - If you have both Python 2 and 3 installed, make sure you are using the correct python and pip (or python3 and pip3) executables.
+    - If you have multiple versions of Python installed, make sure you are using the correct python and pip (or python3 and pip3) executables.